Should A Resume Be More Than One Page

 Focus on including information that is directly relevant to the job you're applying for.
 Remove any unnecessary details or experiences that don't add value to your application.

-Tailor Your Resume: Customize your resume for each job you apply for, highlighting the skills and experiences that are most relevant to the specific position.
+Tailor Your Resume: Customize your resume for each job you apply for, highlighting the skills and experiences that are most relevant to the specific position It's one of those things that adds up..

 Remove Irrelevant Information: Don't include information that is outdated, irrelevant, or doesn't contribute to your overall narrative.
 This includes old jobs, irrelevant skills, and unnecessary details.